unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 ![](screenshots/hackintool_pci1683,36_to_ARPT.png)

 You can now see the `IOName` is properly injected/spoofed.
-Force injecting would not be necessary anymore as OCLP will now recognize the spoofed `IOName` (of an iMac11,x Atheros card - of which OCLP supports).
+Force root patching would not be necessary anymore as OCLP will now recognize the spoofed `IOName` (of an iMac11,x Atheros card - of which OCLP supports).

 |Before|After|
 |-|-|